LATEST: TV Schedules | NEWS | Local Programs | ACTIVATE PASSPORT

-Hear and see an array of voices and stories in this collection of programs and documentaries.
-We hope you see yourself represented.
+Explore an array of voices and stories in this collection of programs and documentaries.

 Ashley, a Mexican-American teenager living in an agricultural town in the central coast of California, dreams of graduating high school and going to college.
 But when ICE raids threaten her family, Ashley is forced to become the breadwinner, working days in the strawberry fields and nights at a food processing company